milomedia/tilix/_includes/services-catalogue.md

 ### Architecting Enterprises
 Tilix has helped new entrants like [Our Power][6], [OneSelect][7], [Orbit Energy][8] and [Logicor Energy][1] architect their enterprises.

-From an executive viewpoint, these firms follow an arc of execution involving inventing, deploying and optimising business capabilities.
 Tilix involvement is particularly intense when new entrants establish their initial operating capabilities and execute a controlled market entry.
 During the full market entry and BAU, Tilix tends to take an advisory role and works on a call off basis.

-In architecting retail businesses Tilix consultants typically work as a team of three.
+In architecting retail businesses Tilix consultants often work as a team of three.
 One is focussed on buying energy.
 Another leads on selling energy.
 Whilst the third brings expertise on moving & metering energy.

 ### Digital Engineering
 Tilix designs, builds and maintains *systems of engagement* and *systems of intelligence* that deliver value across the whole energy value chain.

-The Tilix architecture uses a hub and spoke model to form highly cohesive business systems.
  We are experts in loosely coupling to *systems of record* from the likes of [Gentrack][7], [Utiligroup][8], [Ferranti][9], [AMT-Sybex][10] and [CGI][11].

-Concrete examples of Tilix systems of engagement can be found in retail energy supply:
+For example, we have integrated with the Junifer Billing & CIS system to form highly cohesive systems of engagement comprising:

 1. A **content managed website** acts as a shop window to the world.
 2. The **acquisition portal** hooks into industry data from ECOES and DES as well as a database of tariff information.
 At the end of the acquisition journey, a customer is created in the billing and CIS system.